stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.

 ## Binding Receiver
-* Turn on the receiver in Bind Mode.
-(See receiver setup above.)
+* Turn on the receiver in Bind Mode (see receiver setup above).
-* In the transmitter Navigate to the Model Setup page.
+* Navigate to the model "SETUP" page.
-* In the External RF section, highlight BIND and press enter.
+* Highlight bind "Bnd" and press enter.
-* The receiver LED will blink when the bind is successful.
+* When the pairing is successful, the LED of the receiver will flash slowly.
 * Restart the receiver.

 ## Unbinding Receiver
 In order to un-bind a receiver using the transmitter, a model bound to the receiver must be configured in the transmitter.
 With a model selected that is bound to the receiver:
-* Navigate to the Model Setup page.
+* Navigate to the model "SETUP" page.
-* Go to the External RF section.
-* Change the sub-protocol (second number after "Custom") to 7.
+* Change the sub-protocol to "Unbind" (The model-bound receiver is disconnected.
+This happens immediately when the subprotocol is set to "Unbind").
-* The receiver LED will fast blink when the un-bind is successful.
+* The receiver LED will blink when the un-bind is successful.

 When the receiver is restarted, it will start in Bind mode.

 ## Setting Failsafe Values
-__Do not set fail-safe values while in flight__.
+__Do not set fail-safe values while in flight!__.
 Please see the Customizing Fail-safe Values section for more information.
-* Navigate to the Model Setup page.
+* Navigate to the model "SETUP" page.
-* Go to the External RF section.
 * Place all switches in the desired fail-safe state.
 * Move the sticks to the desired fail-safe state.
 Hold them in this position until the fail-safe settings are recorded by the receiver.
-* While holding the sticks, change the sub-protocol (second number after "Custom") to 6.
-DO not go past 6.
-If you even briefly go to 7 the receiver will un-bind.
+* While holding the sticks, change the sub-protocol to "F-Safe" (DO not go past "F-Safe".
+If you even briefly go to "Unbind" the receiver will un-bind).
 * When the LED is turned on, the Fail-safe settings are recorded.
-* Change the sub-protocol back to its original setting.
-The LED will turn off.
+* Change the sub-protocol back to the original setting and the LED will turn off.

 Always test the Fail-safe settings before flying.
 Turning off the transmitter should initiate a Fail-safe after one second.